Alexandra Secondary College

 Alexandra Secondary College is a public coeducational school situated in Downey Street, Alexandra, Victoria.

 Alexandra is a rural township 100 kilometres north-east of Melbourne.
 The school provides secondary education for students from a number of small townships/districts including Eildon, Taggerty, Thornton, Marysville, Narbethong, Buxton, Merton, Yarck and Molesworth.
 Many of these communities were affected by the Victorian Black Saturday bushfires in 2009.
 In line with demographic changes enrolment has fallen gradually to 300.
 It is anticipated that enrolments will stabilise at around 340.
+It is currently at 320 as of 2026.

 About the school

 Alexandra Secondary College strives to develop a culture of shared responsibility, personal safety and mutual respect for each other and the environment.
 The college aspires to challenge the staff and students by providing a curriculum which is enjoyable, challenging, stimulating and encouraging of personal and community achievement.
 The college values which include respect, achievement, challenge, enjoyment, responsibility and safety were developed following an extensive consultation process with the community.
 As of 2014 the college has moved towards developing a School Wide Positive Behaviour Support (SWPBS) program in collaboration with parents and students and this will be rolled out further in 2015.